Skip to main content

 Seasonal

-Fresh passion fruit pulp mixed with sugar and sometimes cream, creating tangy-sweet dessert.
-Rwanda's volcanic highlands produce exceptional passion fruits with intense flavor.
-Served chilled as refreshing end to meals.
+Fresh passion fruit pulp stirred with sugar, and sometimes cream, for a tangy-sweet dessert.
+The passion fruit from Rwanda's volcanic highlands has an unusually intense flavor.
+It's served chilled to close out a meal.

 vegetariangluten-freeContains: Dairy